mspencedm/Software-Dev-DnD/Adventures/Christmas/Overview.md

 ---

 ## **The Gift**
 At the celebration, Father Mithral gives each character a **Gift of the Frostfell**, custom-tailored to their abilities.
-Examples include:

-- **Everfrost Blade** (*Weapon, Rare*): Adds +1 to attack rolls and deals an extra 1d6 cold damage.
-Once per day, can freeze a 10-foot radius area for 1 minute.
-- **Mirthful Mantle** (*Wondrous Item, Rare*): Grants advantage on Charisma (Persuasion) checks and resistance to cold damage.
-- **Ornament of Protection** (*Wondrous Item, Rare*): A bauble that gives +1 AC and allows the wearer to cast *Absorb Elements* once per long rest.

 ---